Master the R Series Bootcamp - October 17, 24, 31 and November 7. Registration is now open.

 • helped Dr. Collins with lecture preparation and fact checking, and assisted on his Shattuck Lecture for the New England Journal of Medicine.

 After leaving NIH, I launched a freelance medical writing career.
 I founded Meg Bouvier Medical Writing (now Bouvier Grant Group) in 2007.
 We have helped clients land more than $500 million in federal funding.
-My team has recently worked with:
+NIH trusts our company to train their own postdoctoral fellows to write competitive NIH Career Development Awards (K applications).
+In addition, my team has recently worked with:

 FUN FACTS ABOUT ME